ontodev/droid/README.md

 - `:op-env` should be one of `:dev`, `:test`, `:prod`
   - If `:op-env` is defined as (for example) `:dev`, then the `:dev` key will be used when looking up other configuration parameters that provide alternate configurations for `:dev`, `:test`, and `:prod`.
 - `:log-level` should be one of `:debug`, `:info`, `:warn`, `:error`, `:fatal`.
 The higher the specified level, the fewer messages will be written to the log.
+- `:env` specifies the environment variables to use with all commands that run in the given project.
 - `:server-port` is the port that the server will listen on.
 - `:secure-site` is either true or false and indicates whether the server will use the `https://` or `http://` protocol.
 - `:site-admin-github-ids` is a hash-set of github userids who are considered site administrators.